fxlin/p3-tee/docs/quickerstart.md

 To run examples on the QEMU ARMv8 emulator, we need first build OP-TEE for QEMU that emulates ARMv8 and TrustZone.

 Want to use own machines?
 We recommend granger1/2.
 Own Linux or Windows also works, which must run Ubuntu 20.04.
-Package dependencies [instruction](https://optee.readthedocs.io/en/latest/building/prerequisites.html) and [WSL](wsl-ubuntu-howto.md).
+See [WSL](wsl-ubuntu-howto.md) and package dependencies [instruction](https://optee.readthedocs.io/en/latest/building/prerequisites.html).
+You also need ``sudo apt install python3-pycryptodome python-is-python3``.

 You can install dependencies with this instruction.